Divergent Author Veronica Roth’s Next Movie Will Explore Mental Illness

-Divergent author Veronica Roth has had three box-office breaking feature films and four best selling books.
+Divergent author Veronica Roth has had three box-office-breaking feature films and four best-selling books.
 But, for her next film project, based on her short story “Inertia,” she is imagining something subtler.
-“Inertia” centers on Claire, a young woman whose best friend Matt is left in critical condition after a car accident, but a new technology allows them to say goodbye.
+“Inertia” centers on Claire, a young woman whose best friend, Matt, is left in critical condition after a car accident, but a new technology allows them to say good-bye.
 Fox 2000 optioned the story, and Roth is now collaborating on the script.

 “It feels more contemporary than the other things I have done,” Roth told Vulture after a BookExpo panel at the Javits Center this week.
-“There is one piece of futuristic technology where you can enter the mind of someone who is dying to say their goodbye, but other than that it is just a teenage friendship and love story.
+“There is one piece of futuristic technology where you can enter the mind of someone who is dying to say good-bye, but other than that it is just a teenage friendship and love story.
 To me, seeing a quieter story, with just this touch of sci-fi, would be really beautiful.”

 Roth hopes to unpack the themes of mental health and creativity with the film adaptation of “Inertia.”
 “Talking about mental illness is a huge component of this story because it is about how someone with mental illness creates art,” Roth told Vulture.
 “Do they require depression to make something or is it better to be treated and to become a healthier person?
 Does that result in better art?”